 Required Safety Equipment

 All vessels are required to have specific safety equipment on board, and the requirements will vary depending on the type of vessel, number of passengers, and more.
-These include life jackets (Personal Flotation Devices, or PFDs), and boats over 16 feet also need to have a throwable floatation device.
+These include life jackets (Personal Flotation Devices, or PFDs), and boats over 16 feet also need to have a throwable flotation device.
 Life jackets must be stowed in a way that makes them accessible, and they all must be the right size for the intended wearer.
 If there are children on your vessel, make sure that you have the right size available for them.

 Boating Under the Influence